easybuilders/easybuild/docs/Wrapping_dependencies.rst

   actual installation and generating a module file); in addition, it doesn't require updating/re-generating existing module files that depend on the ``Java`` wrapper (since the version of the wrapper does not change)

-Since ``ModuleRC`` is a generic easyblock , it can also be employed to install module "wrappers" for dependencies.
+Since ``ModuleRC`` is a generic easyblock , it can also be employed to install module "wrappers" for dependencies other than ``Java``.